-Business Law & Dispute Resolution
+║ Business Law & Litigation ║

-Where conflicts arise, whether between shareholders in the same business, hostile or uncooperative would-be participants, or contractual obligors, negotiated settlement is often possible.
-Where it is not, adjudication of the issue by the appropriate forum may be the best course of action.
+Conflicts arise between shareholders in the same business, hostile or uncooperative would-be participants, and contractual obligors.
+Where negotiated settlement is possible, Demers pushes hard to obtain a positive and practical outcome.
+Where it is not, adjudication of the issue by the appropriate forum is often the best course of action.

 Learn more about